 The Bayside calendar was launched in 2002.
 It was a pretty simple affair back then, just a page or two, emailed and posted on the local bulletin boards all summer-long by Dan and Lisa (but mostly Dan).
-By 2019, the calendar weighed in at 20 pages and 373 entries.
+By 2022, the calendar weighed in at over 20 pages and 340 entries.
 No wonder the summers feel so busy.

 The Webster Family

 As for many of you, the pandemic months gave Dan some free time…time he needed to drag BaysideMaine.com into the 21st century.
 And so, on January 31, 2021, the 20th anniversary of launching the Bayside Picture-of-the-Day, this new, updated BaysideMaine.com website was launched!
 You should find it easy to navigate, with handy links to all the important information our users have come to rely upon, answers to commonly asked questions, like where to buy those trash stickers and when does sailing school start, and a treasure chest of all the past POTDs, since 2001, an invaluable way to look back fondly on our magical summers in Bayside and “remember when.”